 - Don’t set them up for failure.
 If you anticipate ever missing a payment, remove the authorized user first.
 Missing a payment could hurt their credit… badly.
 Don’t get added to a person you don’t trust to continue making good payments.

 - Don’t just add any card.
 We’ve discussed this quite a bit.
-While it is true that any card in good standing will probably have a positive impact on the authorized user’s credit score, there are cases where you could hurt them, too.
-For example, if the tradeline is too large and does not “represent the authorized user’s credit worthiness,” an underwriter can disregard it, entirely.
+While it is true that any card in good standing will probably positively impact the authorized user’s credit score, there are cases where you could hurt them, too.
+For example, if the tradeline is too large and does not “represent the authorized user’s creditworthiness,” an underwriter can disregard it, entirely.
 Or, if the payment history, etc., is good, but the balance is too high, you could hurt their debt to credit ratio.

 Can you make money by adding someone to your credit card to help their credit score?

 Yes.
 In fact, if you plan to make money with authorized user tradelines, you’re better off working through a company, like us (Superior Tradelines, LLC), because we have years of experience in doing just that.
 Short of starting your own business, you would have to work through someone else.
 We can guide you through the issues outlined above, provide a source of leads and handle payments.

 Looking to increase your credit scores with authorized user tradelines?
 Click here.

 If you want to increase your client’s credit scores with authorized user tradelines, click here.